dustinpfister/blog_posts/_posts/js-parseint.md

 layout: post
 categories: js
 id: 449
-updated: 2019-05-15 21:28:59
+updated: 2019-05-15 21:30:32
-version: 1.0
+version: 1.1
 ---

-In javaScript parseInt is one of several ways to convert a string to a number. parseInt does convert a string or number to an integer, but technically it is still a float as all numbers in javaScript a double precision floating point numbers.
+In javaScript [parseInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) is one of several ways to convert a string to a number. parseInt does convert a string or number to an integer, but technically it is still a float as all numbers in javaScript a double precision floating point numbers.
 So it is really just a float with the fraction part removed.
+There are other was to parse to an integer, or float in javaScript as well so lets take a look at the options.

 <!-- more -->